Monday, February 29, 2016

 -- Madame Campan, her first chambermaid

-The memoir vividly describes the clans, gossip and intrigues of Louis XVI's court, and explains how the unaware young consort took the path that brought disaster.
+The memoir vividly describes the clans, gossip and intrigues of the late 18th-century court, and explains how the unaware young consort took the path that brought disaster.

 A passage at the start of her memoir